ericdanan/counsel-projectile/README.md

 See its docstring for details.

 The mechanism to customize action lists is slightly different for some commands that internally rely on built-in ivy commands and hence inherit these command's actions.
-For these commands, a variable `<command-extra-actions>` is defined:
+For these commands, a variable `<command>-extra-actions` is defined:
 - `counsel-projectile-git-grep-extra-actions`
 - `counsel-projectile-ag-extra-actions`
 - `counsel-projectile-rg-extra-actions`